 How to make it

-For each serving, spoon about ½ cup yogurt.
+For each serving, spoon about half cup yogurt.
 Lay fig slices on top.
-Sprinkle some walnuts and drizzle about 1 tablespoon of honey all over.
-Enjoy!
+Sprinkle some walnuts and drizzle about one tablespoon of honey all over.
+Scatter chopped mint leaves and enjoy!

 • Figs are in season late summer and fall.
 Although there is no easy substitute for fresh figs, you can use good-quality dried ones.
 Of course, you can also use any other dried fruit, like raisins, prunes, or dried apricots.